£1,350,000

 Selecting the right estate agent in SO20 requires understanding the local market dynamics and matching them to your property type and selling objectives.
 The area's premium positioning and high proportion of period and detached properties mean that agents with specific local expertise and a track record in these segments typically outperform those with a generic high-street approach.
 Evans & Partridge, based in Stockbridge, dominates the local market with 27 active listings representing a 22% market share, positioning them as the go-to agent for many sellers in the area.
 Their local presence and established reputation make them particularly strong for period cottages and village properties.

-Myddelton & Major, also operating from Stockbridge, represents an alternative for sellers targeting the premium end of the market, with an average asking price of £903,833 across their six current listings.
+Myddelton & Major, also operating from Stockbridge, represents an alternative for sellers targeting the premium end of the market, with an average asking price of £757,565 across their current listings.
 This positions them alongside Charters in Winchester and Woolley & Wallis in Romsey as agents handling higher-value properties in the region.
 For sellers seeking coverage from Winchester-based operations with broader marketing reach, Carter Jonas, Knight Frank, and Savills all maintain presence in the area, though their local market share remains smaller than the specialist Stockbridge agencies.

 Commission rates in SO20 typically fall within the national average of 1-3% plus VAT, with the precise fee depending on the level of service, marketing package, and whether you opt for sole or multi-agency representation.
 Given the premium values involved, even a small percentage difference can represent thousands of pounds, making it worthwhile to negotiate with agents and compare their proposed marketing strategies before instructing.
 Free valuations from multiple agents provide the best basis for comparison, allowing you to assess not just the recommended asking price but also the agent's local knowledge and marketing approach.